Understanding Processed Food and Health Risks

 What was the food like before Processed Food?

 For children growing up in the UK in the 1970s/1980s, the only fast food was chips from the chip shop, accompanied by perhaps a fish or a breast of chicken.
 Fathers had allotments where they grew fresh, seasonal vegetables, tending to the land after work and on their days off.
-Mothers shopped daily for food from the local butchers, greengrocers, and for freshly prepared meals.
+Mothers shopped daily for food from local butchers and greengrocers, and for freshly prepared meals.
 People ate what was on the plate until the next meal.
 If cooking apples were in season, we would have homemade apple pies or crumbles.
 A chocolate bar was a once-a-week treat if lucky.
 And children played outside all day, only returning home at the set meal times.
 Most were healthy, not overweight, and rarely had colds or were ill!

 Life was hard work for parents preparing meals!